pkpkpk/fress/doc/wasm-guide/0_the_result.md

 wasm::to_js(val) //<--serialize result, even if error
 ```

-Wait, maybe deserializing a value from the ptr fails!
-If so, our cljs caller will receive:
+What if deserializing a `Value` from the ptr fails?
+If so, we get a deserialization-error, which is serialized to our cljs caller as:

 ```clojure
 [{:type "serde-fressian"